lennart-m/Moire/README.md

 In the "image setup" section the image may be customized, for example the image may contain random pixels or a regular pattern.
 The foreground and background color of the image can be changed.

+Mouse inputs on the Moiré image are handled and so the transformation may be changed in an intuitive way.
+This includes:
+- **moving**: holding the left mouse button and moving the mouse results in changing the translation values
+- **rotating**: holding the right mouse button and moving the mouse changes the rotation value
+- **scaling**: scrolling the mouse wheel results in a common scaling of the x and y directions
+- **scaling x and y differently**: holding the middle mouse button and moving the mouse does change the x and y scaling values

 ![Program screenshot](https://dl.dropboxusercontent.com/u/18980656/Moiree/Screenshot-v2.0.png "Program screenshot")